angular-eslint/angular-eslint/packages/eslint-plugin/docs/rules/component-selector.md

 The Angular styleguide recommends setting `type` to `element` and `style` to `kebab-case`, as well as setting at least a prefix.

+For the `ShadowDom` component, the rule ignores the `style` config and just forces it to be `kebab-case`.

 ## Examples

 In the examples below, we will use the following configuration: